-Cell Phones, Pagers, and Other Electronic Communication Devices
+Cell Phones and Other Electronic Communication Devices

-Cell phones (including watches that are capable of calling or texting) and other devices are allowed before school, prior to 8:15, between classes, lunchtime, and after the 3:16 bell.
+Cell phones (including watches that are capable of calling or texting) and other devices are allowed before school, prior to 8:15, between classes, lunchtime, and after the 3:08 bell.
 Cell phones are not allowed during class time or after the tardy bell rings.
+Teachers may request cell phones to be collected at the beginning of class (basket).
 If a cell phone is seen or heard during class time, it will be confiscated and turned into the office.
-A parent will be required to pick the cell phone up after school hours that day or any day thereafter.